 How Low Can You Go?

-The suggested budget above includes basic accommodation, transportation, and 3 meals with a mix of simple breakfasts, hearty lunches, and light dinners, as well as Internet and 1 paid activity for the day.
-You will need to add on the other costs like shopping, alcohol, little splurges here and there to understand how much exactly is needed.
+The suggested budget above includes basic accommodation, transportation, and three meals, with a mix of simple breakfasts, hearty lunches, and light dinners, as well as Internet and one paid activity for the day.
+You will need to add on the other costs, like shopping, alcohol, and little splurges here and there to understand how much exactly is needed.

-Some may want to dive or ski, which are typically higher cost activities, and some just want to walk around and explore the local neighborhoods.
+Some may want to dive or ski, which are typically higher-cost activities, and some just want to walk around and explore neighborhoods.
 If you are on a shoestring budget, the suggested budgets can be cut down further should you choose to couchsurf, hitchhike, and skip certain activities.

 Nicoline says